Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 Game choices: choices that the players make/select that affect the game.
 For the most part this will pertain to racial traits, ascension perks, technology, civics and traditions.

 Return on Investment (ROI): The general concept of how much you get back for investing in something.
 If you buy something for $10 and sell it for $15 your return on investment is $5.
-Just introducing the acronym to get this out of the way :D
+Just introducing the acronym to get this out of the way.

 Unrestricted war: The ability to declare war on anyone with the ability to conquer their territory without expending influence.

 ## Tech Rushing and population

-Tech rushing and population growth is still the meta of the game, even though Nemesis did balance population mechanics very slightly.
+Tech rushing and population growth is still THE min-max meta of the game, even though Nemesis did balance population mechanics very slightly.
 In this regard, nerfs have been applied to the usual suspects of tech rushing and population growth game choices.
 Namely two small nerfs to the Expansion tradition, a nerf to the Technological Ascendency ascension perk and a nerf to the Xenophobe ethic.

 ## Unrestricted Assimilators

-Unrestricted Assimilators (Determine Assimilators, Fanatical Necrophage and Barbaric Necrophage) that can declare unrestricted wars have always been very strong in Stellaris.
-Even now with Nemesis.
+Unrestricted Assimilators (Determine Assimilators, Fanatical Necrophage and Barbaric Necrophage) that can declare unrestricted wars have always been strong in Stellaris.
 The reason for their strength is that they are able to quickly gain more populations through their unrestricted conquest, something that normal empires have to spend large amounts of influence to do and as such their speed of conquest is capped.
 This is not so for the Unrestricted Assimilators, which can conquer an entire empire, giving them a huge boost to power and then allowing them to conquer the next empire in short order.

 The simplest fix for this is to reduce the speed at which assimilation happens and thus the creation of new population through conquest.
 The normal rate of assimilation is based on the speed of purging, which is roughly 1 population a month.
 Thus assimilators create 1 population a month after conquest.
 This is already on top of their current growth from population.
 It is very easy to see then that 1 population per month is MUCH faster than the rate that someone can make pop through robots or clone vats.
 The fix then is to impose a -400% penalty to purging for the Unrestricted Assimilators, which will translate into a pop growth of 1 every 4 months.